z3r0n3br4instorm/TermUi/README.md

 > How to set as default launcher <br>
 - Go to `Settings > Apps > Default Apps > Home App` and select `AnyHome`.
 Then press home and choose termux.

+Note:
+- Install tmux-resurrect to save and restore your own ui layout

 Leave a star if you liked this ;D